Yahoo Web Search

 4. Mar 6, 2007 · Learn about Charlotte Hawkins Brown, a pioneering African American educator and writer who founded the Alice Freeman Palmer Institute in North Carolina.
 She was mentored by Alice Freeman Palmer, a Wellesley College president, and advocated for black cultural pride and identity.

-6. Learn about the life and legacy of Dr. Charlotte Hawkins Brown, who founded Palmer Memorial Institute in 1902 to educate African American students in North Carolina.
-Explore the campus, museum, and digital resources that showcase the history and impact of this institution.
+5. Learn about the life and legacy of Dr. Charlotte Hawkins Brown, the founder of Palmer Memorial Institute, a school for African American students in North Carolina.
+Explore the campus, the museum, and the digital resources that showcase the history and impact of this institution.

 7. People also ask